 Borehole record scans can also be obtained via GeoIndex, our map-based index that allows users to search for information about BGS data collections.

-- The ownership and copyright of the Borehole Scans (hereinafter referred to as ‘the Records’) will at all times be retained by Natural Environment Research Council (NERC) and/or the commissioning authority under whose auspices the relevant work was carried out.
+- The ownership and copyright of the borehole scans (hereinafter referred to as ‘the Records’) will at all times be retained by UK Research and Innovation (UKRI) and/or the commissioning authority under whose auspices the relevant work was carried out.

 - The Records are supplied on a non-exclusive basis, for use by you/your organisation.
 The Records may only be used for:

 - commercially, in reports